UWO University CollegeResearch in the Konermann Laboratorymyoglobin

 Protein Conformational Dynamics

 Proteins are highly dynamic systems that undergo conformational fluctuations and unfolding/refolding transitions on various time scales.
 In many cases, these conformational dynamics are crucial for the biological function of a protein.
 Time-resolved ESI-MS used in conjunction with HDX is a powerful tool for monitoring these dynamics (Figure 3).
 We are studying the behavior of proteins under conditions that lead to amyloid and other forms of aggregates.
 This work has direct implications for understanding the disease mechanisms of Alzheimer's and a number of other disorders.
+The combination of top-down electron capture dissociation (ECD) with HDX has opened up new avenues for studying protein folding and dynamics.

 back to top